antimof/UxPlay/README.md

 computer it is built on; when this is not the case, as when you are packaging for a distribution, use the cmake option `-DNO_MARCH_NATIVE=ON`.

-If you use Gstreamer older than 1.20, and wish to share the UxPlay screen using screen-sharing apps such as Zoom, you should use the cmake option "` -DZOOMFIX=ON`" in step 3.
-This requires the X11 development libraries to be installed: on Debian-based systems do this with "`sudo apt-get install libx11-dev`" .
-"ZOOMFIX" is not needed on macOS, or if you are using non-X11 windows (such as OpenGL) on Linux.
-See [ZOOMFIX compile-time option](#zoomfix-compile-time-option) below for more information, and alternatives to "ZOOMFIX".   **ZOOMFIX will NOT be applied if GStreamer >= 1.20 is found.**
+If you use X11 Windows on Linux or *BSD, and wish to toggle in/out of fullscreen mode with key F11, UxPlay needs to be built with a dependence on X11.
+Starting with UxPlay-1.59, this will be done by default **IF** the X11 development libraries are installed and detected.
+Install these with "`sudo apt-get install libx11-dev`".
+If GStreamer < 1.20 is detected, a fix ("ZOOMFIX") to a problem (fixed since GStreamer-1.20) that prevents screen-sharing apps like Zoom from detecting (and sharing) an X11 UxPlay window will also be made.
+If you wish to build UxPlay *without* any X11 dependence, use the cmake option `-DNO_X11_DEPS=ON` (this is not necessary if the X11 development libraries are not installed).

 1. `sudo apt-get install libssl-dev libplist-dev`".
     (unless you need to build OpenSSL and libplist from source).